-We have completed a single arm, dose ranging trial in Germany amongst several clinical trial sites to evaluate the safety and efficacy of CytoSorb when used 24 hours per day for seven days, each day with a new device and are conducting final statistical analysis of the data.
-Patients are being stratified for age, cytokine levels, and co-morbid illnesses in this matched pairs analysis.
+In 2014, we completed a single arm, dose ranging trial in Germany amongst several clinical trial sites to evaluate the safety and efficacy of CytoSorb when used 24 hours per day for seven days, each day with a new device and are conducting final statistical analysis of the data.
 These additional dosing data are intended to help clinicians with additional treatment options for CytoSorb, help support the positive clinical data from our first European Sepsis Trial, and help shape the trial protocol for a pivotal sepsis study.

-In addition to the dosing study, we plan to use data generated and published in the more than 60 investigator-initiated studies and trials sponsored by us currently planned, enrolling or completed in Europe and abroad.
-Approximately half of these studies are in the planning stages, and half started, enrolling or completed.
+In addition to the dosing study, we plan to use data generated and published in the more than 50 investigator-initiated studies and trials sponsored by us currently planned, enrolling or completed in Europe and abroad.
+Approximately 20 of these studies are currently enrolling.
 These trials, which are funded and supported by well-known university hospitals and KOLs, are the equivalent of Phase 2 clinical studies.
 They will provide invaluable information regarding the success of the device in the treatment of sepsis, cardio-pulmonary bypass surgery, trauma, and many other indications, and if successful, will be integral in helping to drive additional usage and adoption of CytoSorb.